Skip to content

 csharp

-Idx["count"] = 42; // Integer
+employee.Data["count"] = 42; // int

-Idx["price"] = 19.99; // Double
+employee.Data["price"] = 19.99; // double

-Idx["isActive"] = true; // Boolean
+employee.Data["isActive"] = true; // bool

-Idx["createdAt"] = DateTime.UtcNow; // Date
+employee.Data["createdAt"] = DateTime.UtcNow; // date

-// Bad: Store everything as strings
+// Bad: storing everything as strings loses type-specific query capabilities

 2. Index Only What You Query